 Where to Stay in Plettenberg Bay

-We rented a two-storey, three-bedroom Airbnb apartment.
+We rented this two-storey, three-bedroom Airbnb apartment.
 It was very central, just off the main road and a 10-minute walk down a steep hill to the beach.
 The master bedroom has a terrace with a sea view and the kitchen was well equipped.
 The WiFi was rather slow.
-Get $39 off your first stay with Airbnb here.

 Where to Eat in Plettenberg Bay

 Le Fournil bakery has good bread and pastries.
 We liked the cupcakes at Clare’s Cakes and Deli.
 Pizzas at The Table were OK.
 The Lookout Deck has great views of the beach and is a good place for a drink, but the vegetarian options were limited.